na-na-hi/renget/archive/vffr2.md

 become good.

-With the way the game is currently going full fotm with the powercreep and S-rank releases, if you can roll a new DPS S-rank on release, you're *probably* set for 6-8 months (depending on Mihoyo's weather choices - early  game, you can just fling shit at the wall, later, you'll need proper supports built,) but the era when you could get 2+ years of service out of a DPS seems to be long gone.
+With the way the game is currently going full fotm with the powercreep and S-rank releases, if you can roll a new DPS S-rank *on release*, you're *probably* set for 6-8 months (depending on Mihoyo's weather choices - early  game, you can just fling shit at the wall, later, you'll need proper supports built,) but the era when you could get 2+ years of service out of a DPS seems to be long gone.